jw098/OSCAR-GreaseMonkey/README.md

 # What the scripts do

-## Billing Screen Buttons
+## BCBillingScreenButtons

 On the BC Billing page, buttons to automatically bill age-related codes and other common codes.

 ## EChartButtons

-Various navigation buttons for echart screen.
-Set your own specific fid (form number) or Measurement groupName
+Various navigation buttons for e-chart screen (e.g. Lab req, Ultrasound req, X-ray req).
+Set your own specific fid (form number ID) or Measurement groupName.

 ## KeyboardShortcuts_BCBilling